mborgerson/wiki-export/wiki/Xbox_Input_Devices.md

 | Left actuator strength  | 2              | 0xFFFF |       |
 | Right actuator strength | 4              | 0xFFFF |       |

+The Microsoft Controller S will not react to packets which don't have a value of 6 in the `length` field of the header.
+The Fanatec Speedster 3 ForceShock will still react to those.
+Further testing is necessary with other gamepads.

 Steering wheels
 ---------------